 - 1. Since 2013, the European Union (EU) has a Trade Agreement with Colombia and Peru, which Ecuador joined in 2017.
 The Agreement gradually opens up markets on both sides and increases the stability and predictability of the trade and investment environment.
 It is also one of the first "new generation" trade agreements of the EU, characterised by its comprehensive scope that covers, in addition to liberalisation of trade in goods and services, investment, public procurement, competition, intellectual property rights, as well as trade and sustainable development issues. - 2.
 After several years of implementation, this evaluation is undertaken with the objective of analysing the economic, social and environmental, and human rights (including labour rights) impacts of the implementation of the Agreement and, ultimately, of determining whether there is a need to improve its implementation.
 To support the European Commission's own evaluation of the Agreement, an evaluation study has been commissioned to a consortium led by BKP Economic Advisors.
-This interim report provides the preliminary findings of the evaluation after (much of) the data- and document-driven research has been completed, and initial consultations have been held.
-The methodology has been described in the evaluation inception report.
+The interim report provides the preliminary findings of the evaluation after (much of) the data- and document-driven research has been completed, and initial consultations have been held.
+This final version of the interim report includes a summary of the online public consultation results as well as some of the case studies; comments on the interim report received by stakeholders will be addressed in the (draft) final report.
+The evaluation methodology has been described in the evaluation inception report.